Bromley: Landmarks

 The parish church of St Peter and St Paul stands on Church Road.
 It was largely destroyed by German bombing on 16 April 1941 and rebuilt in the 1950s incorporating the medieval tower and reusing much of the flint and fragments of the original stone building.
 The most noteworthy historic building is Bromley College, London Road.
 The central public open spaces are; Queen's Gardens, Martin's Hill, Church House Gardens, Library Gardens and College Green.

 Another parish church in Bromley is St Mark's, which stands on Westmoreland Road.
 The present church is the third.
-The first was built as a temporary iron church in 1884 to cope with Bromley's growing population, on land slightly to the east of the present church, donated by a local man called Eley Soames.
+The first was built as a temporary iron church in 1884 to cope with Bromley's growing population, on land slightly to the east of the present church, donated by a local man Eley Soames.
 The road name St Mark's Road preserves the rough location of the former site.

 The second church was built in brick and stone on the present site, and designed by Evelyn Hellicar, son of the then vicar of St Peter and St Paul's.
 It was completed in 1898 in the Perpendicular Gothic style and consecrated by William Walsh, Bishop of Dover, on 22 October that year.
 The tower, though, was not completed until 1904.
 Like St Peter and St Paul's, St Mark's was heavily damaged in the London Blitz of 1941.
 Only the tower survived intact.

 On 3 June 1952, the Duchess of Kent laid the foundation stone of the present church, which was designed by T W G Grant and built by David Nye.
 Besides the tower, other parts of the fabric of the original church were used in the rebuilding.
-Inside there are some interesting monuments: to Samuel Ajayi Crowther, John Cole Patteson and Vedanayagam Samuel Azariah, who were all bishops in the Commonwealth.
+Inside there are various monuments: to Samuel Ajayi Crowther, John Cole Patteson and Vedanayagam Samuel Azariah, who were all bishops in the Commonwealth.

 The East Street drill hall was completed in 1872.